At the end of Deadliest Catch season 13, Time Bandit captain Johnathan Hillstrand retired after 37 years of crab fishing.

 Plans were made for Capt Johnathan “retire” from King Crab and Opilio Crab fishing, to start a brand new crab fishery this year.
 Unfortunately, paperwork and permits did not come through, so Capt Johnathan is back fishing Kings and Opilio crab this year.”

-The show has dropped a popular boat before, and that wasn’t for a captain who’d effectively had a storyline wrapped up and concluded, as Johnathan did last season.
+When the Cornelia Marie was dropped from season 13, though, that wasn’t because its captain effectively had a storyline wrapped up and concluded, as Johnathan did last season.